We're giving you the chance to win back the value of your meal - every time you dine this month!

 Best ice cream London: 20 places home to the tastiest scoops

-From drool-worthy gelato to smooth soft serve, to totally outrageous ice cream sandwiches, the capital is home to some mega ice cream shops and we've compiled them all into one cool guide.
+From drool-worthy gelato to smooth soft serve, to totally outrageous ice cream sandwiches, the capital is home to some mega ice cream shops.

 Updated on • Written By Ellie Donnell